llvm/llvm-iwg/rfc_code_review/comment_summary.md

   * "Stack Reviews" are reviews of multiple dependant patches.
 This is something that is easy to do with Phabricator, but does not have an equivalent with GitHub.
 * GitHub isn't open-source and does not offer us any way to implement missing features of customize it for the needs of the project.
-* E-mails don't include patch content;
+* E-mails don't include patch content.

 ## GitHub Positive Features